Solving One Coding Challenge at a Time: My Codeforces Experience

 - writing reliable scripts

-Combined with Python and security studies, this daily habit is helping me become more precise, faster at reasoning, and more confident with code.
+Combined with Python and security studies, this weekend practice is helping me become more precise, faster at reasoning, and more confident with code.

 Going Forward